 MP is available for corn, rice, soybeans, and wheat in select states and counties, as follows:

 - Rice: Select counties in Arkansas, California, Louisiana, Mississippi, Missouri, and Texas;

-- Corn and Soybeans: Select counties in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin; and
+- Soybeans: Select counties in Alabama, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, and Wisconsin; and

-- Wheat: Select counties in Minnesota, Montana, North Dakota, and South Dakota (spring wheat (type 012) only.
+- Spring Wheat: Select counties in Minnesota, Montana, North Dakota, and South Dakota.

 MP is available for purchase from your local crop insurance agent.
 You can find a crop insurance agent using the Agent Locator tool on the Risk Management Agency (RMA) website at www.rma.usda.gov/Information-Tools/Agent-Locator-Page.

 What types of wheat are insurable under MP?

 Spring wheat (type 012) is the only type presently insurable under MP.

 What are the sales closing dates for MP?The MP sales closing date for corn, soybeans, and spring wheat is September 30 of the calendar year prior to the insured crop year.
 The MP sales closing date for rice is the same as the sales closing date for other rice policies.
 All sales closing dates are shown on the Actuarial Information Browser.